bdrdavies/mono-cbp/docs/api_reference.md

 ## Configuration

-The mono-cbp package uses a hierarchical configuration system to control pipeline behavior.
+The mono-cbp package uses a hierarchical configuration system to control pipeline behaviour.
 Configuration can be provided when initialising pipeline components or by using the configuration utilities.

 ### Configuration Functions